Friday, April 20, 2018

 Can't wait to use it when it gets hotter.
 It will be nice to have a glass of cold sun tea after I finish mowing.

-There is some controversy about Sun Tea and it's potential dangers.
+There is some controversy about Sun Tea and its potential dangers.
 I can say I had it for years growing up and never had an issue.
 But if you do make it, you must follow some safety protocols.
-The big worry is that it doesn't get hot enough in the sun to kill bacteria as opposed to boiling water in a tea kettle.
+The big worry is that it doesn't get hot enough in the sun to kill bacteria found in tea leaves as opposed to boiling water in a tea kettle.
+After some research, the two things you need to do are sterilize the jar before using (running through a dishwasher cycle works) and then pour boiling water over the tea bags and let sit for about 5 minutes.
+This makes sure any bacteria present is killed (since sun won't heat it to boiling).
+The pour it all into the jar and let the sun do the rest of the process.
 Need to do some more research on that but hey, people have been doing it for decades, and they haven't "banned" them yet so as with anything, follow the rules.

 16 comments: